Check the background of investment professionals associated with this site on FINRA'S BrokerCheck.

 Want to talk to a professional?
 Financial advisors* at BECU Investment Services boast years of experience helping members with investment and retirement planning.
 Click here to schedule a complimentary no-obligation consultation, or call 206-439-5720.

 *Financial Advisors are registered with, and Securities and Advisory Services offered through LPL Financial, a Registered Investment Advisor, Member FINRA/SIPC .
 Insurance Products offered through LPL Financial or its licensed affiliates.
-BECU and BECU Investment Services is not a registered broker/dealer and has a brokerage affiliate arrangement with LPL Financial.
+BECU and BECU Investment Services are not registered broker/dealers and are not affiliated with LPL Financial.
 Investments are:

 |Not NCUA/NCUSIF Insured||Not Credit Union Guaranteed||Not Obligation of BECU||May Lose Value|